yousean-ai/UGS/Troubleshooting-Overview.md

 Currently UGS Platform requires Java 8.
 More recent versions of Java may or may not work.
 Ticket [#1151](https://github.com/winder/Universal-G-Code-Sender/issues/1151) shows how to change Java versions for several operating systems.

 ### Antivirus software
-There has been a case where the antivirus software caused a problem with a popup that wasn't able to close.
+There has been cases where the antivirus software caused a problem with a popup that wasn't able to close.
 The issue was resolved by disabling the antivirus software: https://github.com/winder/Universal-G-Code-Sender/issues/1237

 Errors have been reported with Antivirus softwares:
 * Comodo